UntitledsTakenNOOOO/dehacked-attack/README.md

 BOSSES:
 * Afrit (Scythe II, Deus Vult II, Survive in Hell, Resurgence): Its volley of fireballs is deadly; you're toast if you get too close.
 It has 2500 HP and can fly.
 	* Spawns with cyberdemons under special circumstances, otherwise it is limited to being summoned by the Icon of Sin and other final bosses.
-* Haymaker: A minotaur-like creature that also has 2500 health that has a cyberdemon's head.
+* Haymaker (UAC Ultra, 2012): A minotaur-like creature that also has 2500 health that has a cyberdemon's head.
 It shoots mancubus fireballs from its hammer.
 	* Spawns with cyberdemons under special circumstances, otherwise it is limited to being summoned by the Icon of Sin and other final bosses.
 * Leviathan (Struggle: Antaresian Legacy, 2018): A fast-moving monster who attacks with an entire mancubus volley simutaneously.
 Spawns with cyberdemons.
 	* Change: Reduced health from 10000 down to 4200.